What is Embedded Business Intelligence (EBI) – Steps & Tools

 Features to consider while selecting an EBI Solution

-1. Interactive data visualization – Look for an EBI solution that offers interactive data visualization, so you can explore your data differently and find the insights you need.
+1. Interactive data visualization – Look for an EBI solution that offers interactive data visualization, so you can explore your data differently and find the data insights you need.

 2. Predictive analytics – Choose an EBI solution that offers predictive analytics features, so you can identify trends and foresee future events.